 "Hayes Hill" is something of an enigma.
-Two anti-aircraft gun "holdfasts" - the steel mounting plates - are embedded in an ovoid concrete base on the sumit of this low hill.
-One is clearly that for a WW11 40mm Bofors, just like that at "Grange Hill".
+Two anti-aircraft gun "holdfasts" - the steel mounting plates - are embedded in an ovoid concrete base on the summit of this low hill.
+One is clearly that for a WWII 40mm Bofors, just like that at "Grange Hill".
 The other is a mystery.
 It is much larger than the Bofors, approximately 5 feet square, and has a number of locating studs upstanding.
-Both holdfasts may, of course, have been emplaced during WW11 - there is no mention of the site in the WW1 records - but equally, and again like "Grange Hill", the site may have been established during WW1 for one gun and re-activated with the Bofors 25 years later.
+Both holdfasts may, of course, have been emplaced during World War Two - there is no mention of the site in the WWI records - but equally, and again like clue.
+Immediately to the east of Waltham Abbey South Site there is a low hill, shown by Ordnance Survey maps to be exactly ...
+100 feet high.
+Initially the site of one of the few 3inch 5cwt

+"Grange Hill", the site may have been established during the Great War for one gun and re-activated with the Bofors 25 years later.